Streaming Protocol for Real-Time Data Collection

 Protocol version 2

-Protocol version 2 defines a streaming mechanism used for communication between a client and a board.
+Protocol version 2, also referred to as Tensor Streaming Protocol, defines a streaming mechanism used for communication between a client and a board.
 The protocol is intended to work over TCP, UDP, serial port, and Bluetooth communication.
 This protocol is designed to handle multiple data streams from sensors, models, and playback devices, enabling efficient data transfer and processing in embedded systems.
-This protcol is based on protobuf3 and provide the DotNetCli test client to evaluate the implementation.
+This protocol is based on protobuf3 and provide the DotNetCli test client to evaluate the implementation.
 Refer to the Protocol version 2 (opens in a new tab) Bitbucket repository to know more about the protocol.

 Implement your own firmware

-Using the Tensor Streaming Protocol, you can implement custom firmware to stream data from any sensor or development board.
-This allows you to implement firmware from scratch to collect data from various sensors on your board at different rates.
-Drawing inspiration from our implementation of the streaming firmware for PSoC™ 6 AI Evaluation Kit, you can extend the firmware to support additional sensors or to collect data at different rates.
+Using the Streaming Protocol, you can implement custom firmware to stream data from any sensor or development board into the DEEPCRAFT™ Studio.
+With the Protocol version 2, we implemented the streaming firmware for streaming data into Studio, see example-firmware (opens in a new tab).
+Drawing inspiration from our implementation, you can either implement your own firmware from scratch or extend the existing firmware to support additional sensors to collect data at different rates.

-For guidance on how to register a sensor or multiple sensors on a development kit using Protocol Version 2 or Protocol version 1, refer to Registering sensors or development kits using Protocol Version 2 and Registering sensors or development kits using Protocol version 1 respectively.
+For step-by-step instructions on how to register a sensor or multiple sensors using Protocol Version 2 or Protocol version 1, refer to Registering sensors and boards for data streaming using Protocol version 2 and Registering sensors and boards for data streaming using Protocol version 1 respectively.

 We recommend implementing the custom firmware using Protocol version 2 (opens in a new tab), as Protocol version 1 (opens in a new tab) is deprecated.
 Note that support for Protocol version 1 will not be provided going forward.